Wonderful! We found beautiful Northern Lights tonight on our luxury yacht, leaving from Reykjavik.

 The other natural wonder people come to see in Iceland and top of the bucket list, and rightly so, are the wonderful whales we have in the harbor here.
 We also go out on the luxury yacht Amelia to see them and the other marine mammals here, though the view of the mountains and islands is worth it by themselves!

-If you have already bought a ticket to see the northern lights with us you can come out whale watching for half price.
 The most common species of whale we see are minke whales, humpback whales, white-beaked dolphins, and porpoises, though we never really know what we will see, and in the last few months, we‘ve had basking sharks, pilot whales, killer whales (orca) and even blue whales!

 Sea Trips sail daily from Reykjavik Old harbor, Iceland.
 Our yacht Amelia Rose was built as a superyacht in 2003 and as such she is extremely stable, however, if you feel you need them we always have motion sickness tablets for free at the bar, just ask our friendly crew.
 We recommend you dress warmly as it is always colder at sea than on land however we also have ponchos and blankets available around the boat for your use.